$50+ Million Recovered Since 2015

 Under Pennsylvania law, medical professionals such as doctors, specialists, etc., can be held liable when negligent conduct causes harm or injury to a patient.
 Medical malpractice occurs when a doctor fails to adhere to the appropriate standard of care, and that action or inaction causes the harm.
 Establishing the applicable standard of care and proving how that standard was breached are critical to the success of every medical malpractice case, whether it involves a stroke misdiagnosis or hospital error.

-Since 2016, the Morris Wilson Knepp Jacquette law firm has achieved the Best Law Firm rating by U.S. News & World Report in the area of Medical Malpractice Law.
+The Morris Wilson Knepp Jacquette law firm achieved a Best Law Firm rating by U.S. News & World Report in the areas of medical malpractice law and personal injury law from 2016 until the rating was discontinued in August 2023.
 We accept cases in Bucks County, including Levittown, Doylestown, Quakertown, Croydon, Bristol, Fairless Hills, etc. Call for a FREE CONSULTATION.
 (610)825-0500

 Defendants in a Bucks County Medical Malpractice Case